KukR1/Casino-World-Test/README.md

 This is a test developed with mostly CSS, HTML and JS as a WordPress custom theme

 ## Installation
-First of all I used a WAMP server in order to run it, created a localhost and installed WP in the www folder of wampserver.
+First of all I used a WAMP server in order to run it, created a localhost and installed WP in the **www folder of wampserver**.
 ```bash
 E.g ( C:\wamp64\www\project_goes_here )
 ```